-1 We use the term welfare-enhancing and growth-accelerating interchangably in this discussion.
+1 We use the term welfare-enhancing and growth-accelerating interchangeably in this discussion.
 Most of the theoretical models are explicitly static, hence the normative results are expressed in terms of welfare-enhancement, not growth-acceleration.
-While it is possible that IP could could generate a one step increase in welfare that would not lead to an acceleration in the secular growth rate, we believe that focusing solely on explicitly dynamic models would be too limiting in this context.
+While it is possible that IP could generate a one step increase in welfare that would not lead to an acceleration in the secular growth rate, we believe that focusing solely on individuals among firms but the knowledge spillovers may occur without such movement from informal exchanges in both professional and social contexts.
+In the case of traded goods, real externalities improve welfare only if they allow goods to be produced at less than the imported c.i.f. price.2